- Los Angeles Probate Attorney

 - Any claims involving the estate as a whole.

-Why Choose Our Probate Lawyer in Los Angeles CA?
+Why Choose Our Probate Lawyers in Los Angeles, CA?

 At Schorr Law, we have hands on experience with probate disputes involving real property.
 Some recent representative examples are as follows: